OfficeMania/OfficeMania/MODIFYMAP.md

 2. doors with room on the west
 3. doors with room on the south
 4. doors with room on the east
-5. doors that is supposed to be always open
+5. door that is supposed to be always open
 6. pingpong table
 7. whiteboard
 8. Post-its